 Nick Fuentes has given people ample reason to suspect he's a racist and a white nationalist.

-Also, there are a few things more satisfying for me than when Alex tries to bring out that stuff about Elohim City and the material, expecting it to blow people's minds and no one cares.
+Also, there are a few things more satisfying for me than when Alex tries to bring out that stuff about Elohim City and that the material, expecting it to blow people's minds and no one cares.

-We as conservatives who are in favor of America first, whatever our difference is, we will either hang together or we will most surely hang separately.
+We, as conservatives who are in favor of America first, whatever our difference is, we will either hang together or we will most surely hang separately.

-Like, Alex is trying to introduce Gavin McGinnis, and the crowd is giving a standing ovation for Nick.
+While he was trying to bring up Gavin, like Alex is trying to introduce Gavin McGinnis, and the crowd is giving a standing ovation for Nick.

-This is not good for Alex, because this flips the dynamic he was hoping for.
+This is not good for Alex because this flips the dynamic he was hoping for.

-Alex co-opts other people's shit, because in the fringe weirdo conspiracy and crypto-fascist right-wing, he's always been the biggest game in town.
+Alex co-opts other people's shit because in the fringe weirdo conspiracy and crypto fascist right wing, he's always been the biggest game in town.

 Other people may have some cottage industry things going, but traditionally, Alex has been able to associate with them and then use them to his advantage.